cazcade/kontrol/README.md

 kontrol
 =======

+Currently under heavy development - don't try and use this yet :-)

 A Kotlin based API for automatic control of cloud based servers, starting with Digital Ocean.

 This also includes in sub projects a Kotlin based Cloudflare API and Digital Ocean API